To restore eroding shorelines around the world using a natural, sustainable method,

 Business Development Director

-Susan holds an MBA from University of Southern California, Marshall School of Business.
-She is responsible for spearheading pilot projects in the US and Canada, and navigating regulatory guidelines.
+Susan holds an MBA from the University of Southern California, Marshall School of Business.
+She is responsible for spearheading international projects, navigating regulatory guidelines and managing timelines.
 Being fully bilingual in English and Mandarin, she ensures seamless intercultural communication and global operations.
 Susan is passionate about saving the environment, and loves spending time outdoors – especially playing beach volleyball and snowboarding.

 Dr. Deh-Shiu Hsu